mazher-io/UIHive/README.md

 - Integration with newer web technologies 🌐

 ## Acknowledgements
 Some components in this library are not original creations but are adapted from open-source projects.
 Proper credits have been given for their original creators.
-By using **UIHive**, you agree to the open-source licenses associated with each component📜
+By using **UIHive**, you agree to the open-source licenses associated with each component📜.